 The learning center's board director, Paul Bentz, has sought other locations at district schools and elsewhere in town without success.
 About 100 people showed up to support their schools, with the majority telling the board not to undo the original plan to start the Junior Jets program in the fall.

 The initial outcry came from some parents and members of Wood's PTA, who feared district administration was targeting the school for closure.
 Wood is an underperforming school with a significant part of its population low-income students from non-English-speaking homes.
 It is receiving federal funds to provide programs to bring up its performance.
 If it doesn't meet government standards, it would either have to close or go under a restructuring process in about a year.
-Wood is the only district
+Wood is the only district school showing declining enrollment and the only campus with sufficient space to share facilities with the learning center, the district states.

 District representatives have repeatedly stated they are not planning to close Wood and instead have been diligent in helping the school make the grade.
 Trustee Margie Sherratt said the district has spent thousands of hours in those attempts and she does not believe there is a clandestine district plan to close it.
 The decision to move the learning center to Wood is because there is no other site with space available.